In The Private Label Operating Benchmarks Section

 Metric What It Reveals Why It Matters

 Repeat Purchase Rate Percentage of customers who buy again within a set period.
-Indicates brand loyalty and the effectiveness of post‑sale engagement.
+Still, Indicates brand loyalty and the effectiveness of post‑sale engagement.

 Average Order Value (AOV) Total revenue divided by the number of orders.
 Helps gauge pricing strategy and cross‑sell opportunities.
+Because of that,

 Net Promoter Score (NPS) Customer willingness to recommend the brand to others.
 Serves as a leading indicator of future growth through word‑of‑mouth.